If you plan to implement a migration to Magento 2, we guess you have requested and received several quotations from Magento development companies.

-Even when your site is migrated from Magento 1 to 2 smoothly and tested carefully before being moved to the live site, we cannot detect all of the bugs.
+Even when your site is migrated from Magento 1 to 2 smoothly and tested carefully before being moved to the live site, we cannot detect all bugs.

 Owing to that, it’s necessary to maintain contact with your Magento migration service provider after your project is done to get timely support.
 While some agencies offer free support (within a certain period of time), others charge for it based on their hourly rate.

-Hence, you should discuss with the developers about that and prepare your budget.
+Hence, you should discuss with the developers and prepare your budget.

-Sometimes your project might not go on the track and many unexpected issues might happen.
+Sometimes your project might not go on track, and many unexpected issues might happen.

-For example, the agency can misunderstand your requirements at the beginning and then deploy your migration to Magento 2 plan improperly, or you don’t fully understand what they proposed in the contract.
+For example, the agency can misunderstand your requirements initially and then deploy your migration to Magento 2 plan improperly, or you don’t fully understand what they proposed in the contract.

 As a result, you might have to pay an additional cost to fix the things you want.

 Migration to Magento 2 might take more money and effort than you expected.
-Therefore, you should do your own research on the Internet, get experts’ advice and discuss thoroughly with the Magento agency about the total migration cost.
+Therefore, you should do your own research on the Internet, get experts’ advice, and discuss the total migration cost thoroughly with the Magento agency.

-It’s a pity if your project was half-done since you hadn’t prepared enough budget for that.
+It would be a pity if your project were half-done since you hadn’t prepared enough budget for that.

-Contact us now if you want to get a free quote as well as get more advice from our Magento experts.
+Contact us if you want to get a free quote and get more advice from our Magento experts.